Adam Chalom

 Adam Chalom (born October 9, 1975) is a US American rabbi and a leader in the movement of Humanistic Judaism.
 He is the rabbi of Kol Hadash Humanistic Congregation (KHHC) and Dean for North America of the International Institute for Secular Humanistic Judaism (IISHJ).
 He has also edited or co-edited several books and adult learning curricula.

 Biography

 Chalom was born and raised in suburban Detroit, Michigan.
-His mother came from a Jewish leftist and Yiddish-focused family (both Sholem Aleichem Institute and Workmen’s Circle) in Detroit, while his father was raised in the Syrian Jewish community in Brooklyn, NY.
+His mother came from a Jewish leftist and Yiddish-focused family (both Sholem Aleichem Institute and Workmen’s Circle) in Detroit, while his father was raised in the Syrian Jewish community in Brooklyn, New York.
 He was raised attending The Birmingham Temple (now Congregation for Humanistic Judaism of Metro Detroit) in Farmington Hills, Michigan, the founding congregation of Humanistic Judaism led by Rabbi Sherwin Wine.

 Chalom earned a B.A. cum laude in Judaic Studies from Yale University in 1997; a master's degree in Hebrew and Jewish Cultural Studies at the University of Michigan in 1999; rabbinic ordination from the IISHJ in 2001, and his PhD at the University of Michigan in Near Eastern Studies in 2005.
 His dissertation was titled “Modern Midrash: Jewish Identity and Literary Creativity.”
 He lives in suburban Chicago with his wife and two children.